WPBeginner

 Microjob Engine Preview

-Once you have set up your theme, it is time to thoroughly test every corner of your website.
+Once you have set up your theme, it is time to test every corner of your website thoroughly.

-Open your website in a new tab and try to use it as regular users.
+Open your website in a new tab and try to use it as a regular user.
 Start by posting an ad as a freelancer.

 After that, browse your website as an employer by testing job listings and hiring a service.